Jesse L. Martin: Other work

 Martin narrated the audio book The Fire Next Time by James Baldwin and On the Shoulder of Giants, Volume 2: Master Intellects and Creative Giants by Kareem Abdul-Jabbar.
 He co-produced the off-Broadway production of Fully Committed with Rent co-star Adam Pascal (and two other producers).

 Martin sits on the board of trustees for the Jonathan Larson Performing Arts Foundation along with Rent co-producer Kevin McCollum.

 Personal life

 In October 2006, Martin returned to Buffalo, New York to work on an independent film (Buffalo Bushido), and was robbed two days after his arrival there.

 In 2018, Martin suffered a back injury during the summer.
 He took a medical leave of absence from The Flash after recording scenes for a few episodes.

-He is a resident of Manhattan.
+After residing in New York City for most his career, he now lives in Vancouver, BC.